bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 You can make a climbing surface by fixing couple of them, which can be a good training and playing place as well.

-### Second Cat
+### Second cat

-Known fact: Adopting  second cat makes everything easier.
-I was surprised when I first experienced this.
+Adopting a second cat makes everything easier.

 Two cats will:
 - Play with each other, release their energy, not annoy you much.
-- Will teach each other that biting and scratching hurts.
+- Teach each other that biting and scratching hurts.
-- Will be happier overall and do funny things together for you to watch.
+- Be happier overall and do fun things together for you to watch.

 ![pamuk and_kucuk](/assets/images/posts/cat-adopting/pamuk_kucuk_hug.jpeg)

 ## Entertaining

 ### Playing
-Unless you have a second cat, regular playing with a cat is a necessity.
-Most effective toy to play with is probably a "cat wand":
+Unless you have a second cat, regular play with a cat is a necessity.The most effective toy to play with is probably a "cat wand":

 <img src="https://m.media-amazon.com/images/I/61pYLohyY6L.jpg" width="300px" />

-I also play 'wrestling' after I wear on an old sock like a glove.
+Wearing a sock like a glove and playing "wrestling" is also a good one.

 ### Box

-My cats have two boxes, one shoe box, one bigger cardbox.
-Cats get happy inside boxes.
+My cats have two boxes, one shoe box, and a larger cardboard box.

 ![pamuk in box](/assets/images/posts/cat-adopting/pamuk_box.jpeg)

 ### Observing

-Something like this, or a cat tree by the window keeps them entertained:
+Something like this, or a cat tree by the window will keep them entertained:

 <img src="https://i.etsystatic.com/19173210/r/il/9061fb/2798301549/il_fullxfull.2798301549_rxil.jpg" width="600px" />